vinithmh/candidate_cv_matching_job_description/README.md

 ## Project File Structure

+## Project File Structure

 Here is an overview of the project's file structure:

+- `cvs_ranking`: Directory containing ranking data of candidates based on cosine similarity.
+- `top_5_cvs.csv`: CSV file containing the top 5 candidates for each job description, ranked by cosine similarity.

+- `pdf_extracted_data`: Directory where extracted PDF data is stored.

+- `utils`: Directory containing utility scripts and functions.

-- `cvs_ranking`: Directory containing the main project files and code.
+- `README.md`: This README file provides an overview of the project and usage instructions.
-  - `main.py`: The main Python script for running the candidate ranking system.

 - `config.py`: Configuration file for specifying file paths and constants.
 - `job_descriptions.csv`: CSV file containing job descriptions.
+- `main.py`: The main Python script for running the candidate ranking system.
 - `requirements.txt`: A file specifying Python package dependencies.
-  - `top_5_cvs.csv`: CSV file containing the top 5 candidates for each job description.

-- `pdf_extracted_data`: Directory where extracted PDF data is stored.
-  - (Include subdirectories or files relevant to extracted PDF data if any)

-- `utils`: Directory containing utility scripts and functions.
-  - (Include any relevant utility files)

-- `README.md`: This README file providing an overview of the project and usage instructions.

 # Resume Matching and Ranking with DistilBERT